Xunnamius/xunnctl/README.md

 npm install --global @-xun/ctl
 ```

-And then:
+And then execute the CLI:

 ```shell
 npx xunnctl ...
 ```

-Alternatively, you can use npx to call this package without pre-installation:
+Alternatively, you can use npx to execute the CLI without pre-installation:

 ```shell
 npx @-xun/ctl ...